telerik/kendo-react-inputs/README.md

 * NumericTextBox
 * Switch

-For more information on forthcoming Inputs package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).
+For more information on upcoming Inputs package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-inputs/blob/master/docs/roadmap.md).

 ## Basic Usage